REID RIDER OF THE MONTH – SEPTEMBER

 I’ve been riding bikes for as long as I can remember.
 Ultimately, my father is responsible for my love of bikes.
 He rode his bike to work at the Post Office for decades.
 From BMX freestyle to road cycling, and everything in between, I loved to watch it and do it.
 Growing up in a large grid-style neighbourhood, all my friends would ride our bikes all over the place.
 Bikes became our mode of transportation.
 Of course, naturally, every ride would turn into a race around the block.
 The neighbourhood kids would build jumps and other obstacles that would challenge us.
 By the time I became a teenager, BMX freestyle was becoming a big hit.
 We would get together in our French Hill neighbourhood of Leominster, Massachusetts and practice all sorts of freestyle tricks.
 Mountain biking was a natural progression from BMX when I became an adult.

-So what made you choose Reid and why the Zeus?
+So, what made you choose Reid and why the Zeus?

 When it came time to buy a fat bike, I chose Reid Zeus.
 After much research, shopping, and talking to other fat bike riders, it came apparent that a good fat bike is going to cost me some serious dough.
-Having several other bikes in my repertoire, it was almost impossible to convince my wife that I “need” one more bike.
+Having several other bikes in my repertoire, it was almost impossible to convince my wife I “need” one more bike.
 You know, every bike serves a different need.
 It was agreed on (okay, she told me) that I will look for a used fat bike.

 After getting sticker shock at the prices of used fat bikes, I visited a local bike shop.
 The owner told me he has access to a new Reid bike from his supplier.
-I wasn’t familiar with the Reid name, but we looked at the stock components, the weight, all the specs, and finally the price.
+I wasn’t familiar with the Reid name.
+However, we looked at the stock components, the weight, all the specs, and finally the price.
 Everything worked out in my favour.
 I was able to purchase a brand-new Reid Zeus for a great price!
 The Zeus is the top of the line fat bike from Reid.
 It’s full aluminium frame and fork are guaranteed for life.
 With the stock components on the bike, it was a no brainer.
 The Reid Zeus was the bike for me!

 Is this your first Fat Bike?

 The Reid Zeus is my first fat bike.
 Living in Northern New England, our winters are long and summers are short.
 I “needed” a bike that I can ride in the winter.
 With its 4” tires (I’ve since upgraded to 4.5”), I can ride on snowmobile trails and local trails groomed by NEMBA, our mountain bike club.
 When I picked up my new Zeus, it was still autumn.
 Snow hasn’t fallen yet.
 I took Zeus out on my local MTB trails and was so impressed with the nimbleness of handling.
-It handles single-track as well as my full-suspension MTB!
+It handles single-track as well as my full-suspension MTB could!

 So, how has the Zeus treated you?